 For Immediate Help

-If you need emergency attention and support directly following an incident of sexual violence:
+If you need emergency attention and support directly following a sexual assault:

 - Get to a safe place.